 New Poppy

 How about toast on a hot plate?
-At New Poppy you get a unique version of Ogura Toast, made from toast with sesame seeds, on a hot plate topped with sweet red bean paste and drizzled with coffee syrup.
+At New Poppy, you get a unique and rustic take on Ogura Toast, made from toast with sesame seeds, on a hot plate topped with sweet red bean paste and drizzled with coffee syrup.
 A very grown-up version of this sweet treat, perfect in the afternoon with a cup of coffee.

 New Poppy (喫茶 ニューポピー)